-- seek entry to premises subject to a warrant issued by a court; - require the provision of information by service of information notices; - by notice, require government departments to undergo a mandatory audit (referred to as 'assessment'); and - conduct audits of private sector organisations with the consent of the organisation. - 3 Legal obligations of data protection authority primarily be regulated by the supervisory authority of the jurisdiction in which the main establishment is located (lead supervisory authority).
-The DPA and the GDPR confer on the ICO powers to participate in the GDPR's one-stop shop, cooperate with other concerned supervisory authorities, to request from and provide mutual assistance to other concerned supervisory authorities, and to conduct joint operations, including joint investigations and joint enforcement actions with other concerned supervisory authorities.
-The status of the ICO's participation in the EU's one-stop shop once the UK has left the EU is currently not clear.
+- seek entry to premises subject to a warrant issued by a court; - require the provision of information by service of information notices: - by notice, require government departments to undergo a mandatory audit (referred to as 'assessment'); and - conduct audits of private sector organisations with the consent of the organisation.

+Cooperation with other data protection authorities

-Are there legal obligations on the data protection authority to cooperate with data protection authorities, or is there a mechanism to resolve different approaches?
+Are there legal obligations on the data protection authority to cooperate with other data protection authorities, or is there a mechanism to resolve different approaches??